• Skip to primary navigation

 How to make perfect brown gravy.
 This recipe is rich, silky, and lump-free! #gravy #browngravy

-Rich and silky, and perfect for slathering over everything on your dinner plate.
-Brown gravy is a versatile classic for a reason!
+This homemade brown gravy recipe is loaded with rich flavor, a thick silky texture, and is perfect for slathering over everything on your dinner table!
+This easy recipe is a versatile classic for a reason!

-Brown gravy is a classic gravy traditionally made from roasted meat drippings and thickened with flour, additional seasonings are typically added for flavor.
-This gravy is often served with the meat that produced the drippings, such as in my Boneless Eye of Round Roast with Brown Gravy recipe.
-This is the quintessential way to make brown gravy, however, variations exist.
+Brown gravy is a classic gravy traditionally made from roasted meat drippings thickened with flour and seasonings.
+This easy gravy recipe is often served with the meat that produced the drippings, such as in my Boneless Eye of Round Roast with Brown Gravy recipe, and is a perfect topping for Homemade Mashed Potatoes of course!
+This is the quintessential way to make homemade beef gravy, however, variations exist.

-The key to making the best gravy is a roux.
-A roux is a mixture of fat and flour that is slowly cooked to remove the raw flour taste, and deepen the flavor.
+The key to making the best brown gravy from scratch is the roux.
+A roux-based gravy is far superior to using a cornstarch slurry as a thickener.
+A roux is a mixture of fat and flour that is slowly cooked in a small saucepan set over medium-low heat to remove the raw flour taste and deepen the flavor.
 Stir the roux continually while cooking to prevent scorching.
 If your roux burns there is no saving it.
 Remove it from the pan and start over.

 It is important to keep in mind that your gravy will thicken as it simmers, concentrating the flavors.
 This is why it is important to add salt last.
 Adding salt too early can result in an overly salty gravy once it reduces to the right consistency.

-If you screwed up and your gravy turned out lumpy, you can strain the finished gravy through a fine mesh strainer (affiliate link) to separate out the lumps and everything will still taste great.
+Tip: If you screwed up and your gravy turned out lumpy, you can strain the finished gravy through a fine mesh strainer to separate out the lumps and everything will still taste great.

 Brown Gravy

-Rich and silky, and perfect for slathering over everything on your dinner plate.
-Brown gravy is a versatile classic for a reason!
+Homemade brown gravy is rich and silky, and perfect for slathering over everything on your dinner plate.
+It is a classic for a reason!

 Course: Condiment